 Note: I conducted most of the interviews in Hebrew and translated them into English.
 I tried to provide links to Wikipedia pages for the convenience of readers who want to learn more.
 Place names and terms that may need explanation are linked to Wikipedia and appear in bold.

 I decided to limit the project to Israeli citizens and not include Palestinians who are not citizens of Israel.
-(I made one exception for a Palestinian in East Jerusalem who explained to me why he refuses to become an Israeli citizens even though he is eligible.)
 Since I don't speak Arabic, I am not the right person to interview Palestinians in the West Bank and Gaza.
-I'd love for someone else to start a similar project with Palestinians!

 In the media: